South of France in 3 Days Itinerary Without a Car 2023

 Where to go in France for a weekend?
 Hit the South of France.
-From the French Riviera to Provence wine tasting, this South of France in 3 days travel itinerary is full, yet relaxing (with no car required), making for the perfect long weekend in France for the over 50 single traveler.
+From the French Riviera to Provence wine tasting, this South of France in 3 days travel itinerary without a car is full, yet relaxing, making for the perfect long weekend in France for the single traveler of any age.